thiblahute/meson-website/FAQ.md

 # Meson Frequently Asked Questions #

-## How to use Meson on a host where it is not installed by system packages ##
+## How to use Meson on a host where it is not available in system packages? ##

 Meson has been designed to be easily runnable from an extracted source tarball or even a git checkout.
 First you need to download Meson.
 Then use this command to set up you build instead of plain <tt>meson</tt>.